 Dr. Ian Stirling

-Dr. Ian Stirling is a member of the Scientific Advisory Council for Polar Bears International.
-He is also Research Scientist Emeritus for Environment and Climate Change Canada and Adjunct Professor of the Department of Biological Sciences, University of Alberta.
-He holds a B.S. and M.S. from the University of British Columbia in Vancouver and a Ph.D. from the University of Canterbury in Christchurch, New Zealand, where he studied the population ecology of Weddell seals in Antarctica.
+Dr. Ian Stirling is recognized internationally as one of the world’s experts on polar bears.
+He is a member of the Scientific Advisory Council for Polar Bears International.
+He is also Research Scientist Emeritus for Environment and Climate Change Canada and an Adjunct Professor in the Department of Biological Sciences, University of Alberta.
+He holds a BSc and MSc from the University of British Columbia in Vancouver and a PhD from the University of Canterbury in Christchurch, New Zealand, where he studied the population ecology of Weddell seals in Antarctica.

 He has conducted research on the ecology and behavior of polar bears and polar ice-breeding seals (Arctic and Antarctic) for 55 years.
 His studies of the population ecology of polar bears included the Beaufort Sea, Western Hudson Bay, Southeastern Baffin Island, and the Canadian High Arctic.
 In a separate project, he did long-tern observational studies of the behavior of undisturbed polar bears at Radstock Bay, Devon Island, Nunavut.
 Related areas of research interest have included the evolution of relationships between predators and polar seals, the biological importance of polynyas, and the conservation and management of polar marine mammals and ecosystems.